 Nevertheless, Germany roughly doubled its funding to NGOs in absolute numbers, while, at the same time, NGOs received a minor funding share in comparison to some other donors' practices.
-In principle, this can have good
+In principle, this can have good or questionable reasons.

-With regard to unearmarked, flexible funds for aid organisations, Germany continues to come in last. or questionable reasons.
 For example, an NGO study conducted during the CHA's founding process came to the following conclusion in view of the current dominant crises in conflict zones: "There are hardly any organisations in Germany that could provide emergency aid in conflict zones on a larger scale; hardly any organisation can, for example, work in Yemen at short notice.
 Many avoid such extremely difficult contexts or do not implement themselves."6